Why does the iOS CarPlay 14 not Working

 3.3 Unpair your device and then pair it again.

 If none of these solutions work, then unpair your iPhone and car.
 You need this solution when the current Bluetooth connection between your car and the iPhone are corrupted.

 For doing this, open the iPhone Settings and go to the Bluetooth menu.
 Your Bluetooth should be enabled so that you can check the list of available Bluetooth devices.
 Select your car Bluetooth and click the “i” icon next to it.
 Next, tap the Forgot This Device option and follow all onscreen prompts to unpair.

-You also have to unpair or remove the iPhone from other Bluetooth devices to avoid any interfere or conflict with the car of your iPhone while using the CarPlay app.
+You also have to unpair or remove the iPhone from other Bluetooth devices to avoid any interference or conflict with your iPhone's car while using the CarPlay app.

 After unpairing, restart your iPhone and the car system, and then try pairing.

 If none of these fixes to iOS CarPlay work, then you have to downgrade iOS 14.
 Below are the steps for how you can do this: